Cleveland Clinic logo

 What happens during an ECMO procedure?

 A healthcare provider may refer to the process of placing these tubes as ECMO cannulation.
 You’ll be sedated, so you won’t feel the tubes going in.
-During extracorporeal membrane oxygenation, you may be awake or sedated.
+As you stay on ECMO, you may be awake or sedated.

-An ECMO specialist will routinely check your heart and lung functions while you’re on ECMO to make sure you’re in good condition and there are no complications.
+An ECMO specialist will routinely check your heart and lung functions to make sure you’re in good condition and that there aren’t any complications.
 This also lets providers know how much longer to keep you on ECMO.

 Once you show signs of recovery, providers will begin weaning you off ECMO.
 In most cases, this process takes between two and five days.
 Then, a provider will remove the tubes and stitch the skin where the tubes were.